-When it comes to your child’s first few teeth, they may either experience a lot of discomfort or none at all.
+When it comes to your child’s first few teeth, they may either experience a lot of discomforts or none at all.
 As teeth develop they will push up through your baby’s gums which can cause:

-Think of baby teeth like wisdom teeth: for some people they erupt with no problems at all, and for others it’s a painful process which ends in them needing to be removed.
+Think of baby teeth like wisdom teeth: for some people, they erupt with no problems at all, and for others, it’s a painful process which ends in them needing to be removed.
 While there are remedies and gels you can buy for your baby’s irritated gums, we recommend first talking with your GP.
 Especially, if your child is under 4 months old because the symptoms of teething can also be a sign of an ear infection.

-More often than not teething is only a problem for the first few teeth, however if this is not the case for your child, please visit Coast Dental or your GP.
+More often than not teething is only a problem for the first few teeth, however, if this is not the case for your child, please visit Coast Dental or your GP.

 When can your child brush their own teeth?

-As a rule of thumb a child will be able to brush their own teeth when they can tie their shoelaces.
+As a rule of thumb, a child will be able to brush their own teeth when they can tie their shoelaces.
 Another way of thinking about it is: when your child has the dexterity and control to reach right to the back of their mouth.

 Ideally, you should supervise the brushing of their teeth until they are 7 or 8, to ensure they reach all of their teeth and clean them thoroughly.